ubc/profile-cct/readme.txt

 13. Where users go to edit their profile

 == Change log ==
+= Version 1.2.3 =
+* Fixed bugs related to to updating from lower version to the latest once.
+* implemented a way to force of the refresh of profiles.
+Instead of waiting for the profile to get requested.
+A must if you are using shortcodes instead of regular profile views.

 = Version 1.2.2 =
 * Removed php short tags which caused fatal errors if they're disabled